UrbanMonastics/Source-Text-Parser/README.md

 *	Built with multibyte text encoding in mind.
 *	Extended to support Liturgical needs - enable what you need
 	*	Including Versicals
-	*	Including inline Crosses, Pauses, and Daggers
+	*	Including inline Crosses, Midpoints, and Daggers
 	*	Including Intercessory prayers.
 With an introduction, response, and two part intentions
 	*	Including Small Caps of words over 3 characters [enable seperate]
 	*	Including wrapping the term Selah for custom styling  [enable seperate]
 	*	Including suppression of the term Alleluia (definable in your language) [enable seperate]
-*	Including inline red letter text.
+*	Including inline red and gray letter text.
 *	Supports overlined text for more robust manuscript support.
 *	[GitHub flavored](https://github.github.com/gfm)
 *	[Tested](http://parsedown.org/tests/) in 7.0 to 8.0